Automatic ESG Assessment of Companies by Mining and Evaluating Media Coverage Data: NLP Approach and Tool: ESG-Miner : Mining and Evaluating Headlines Regarding A Company´s ESG Performance

-\paragraph{\textbf{Evaluation Procedure}} Our labeled data set is imbalanced as only 50,865 headlines are ESG-relevant.
-To avoid the class imbalance problem, we apply \textit{Random Under Sampling} (RUS).
+\textbf{Evaluation Procedure} Our labelled data set is imbalanced, as only 50,865 headlines are ESG-relevant.
+We apply \textit{Random Under Sampling} (RUS) to avoid the class imbalance problem.
 We randomly select headlines from the majority class and exclude them from the data set until a balanced distribution is achieved.
-From our training corpus we also exclude headlines that do not refer to companies as these will already be filtered out in the first step of our pipeline.
-Further, we mask company names to prevent bias towards certain companies when training our classifier.
+From our training corpus, we also exclude headlines that do not refer to companies, as these will already be filtered out in the first step of our pipeline.
+Further, when training our classifier, we mask company names to prevent bias towards certain companies.
 Initial experiments have shown that this preprocessing step is essential, given that some companies are significantly more often mentioned in ESG-relevant tweets than others.
-Our final data set consists of 3,626 headlines of which 1,813 are equally ESG-relevant and ESG-irrelevant.
+Our final data set consists of 3,626 headlines, of which 1,813 are equally ESG-relevant and ESG-irrelevant.